Frequently Asked Questions

 Is there a risk of my scanned images to come out grainy?

 Our equipment was selected and our process designed to ensure accurate replication of your photographs in the scanning process.
 This basically means that your scanned images will appear just as the originals do.
 If the original photograph sent to us is itself grainy, then the scanned imagery for that photo will likewise be grainy.
+However, as mentioned above, as part of our photo restoration services, we might be able to offer grain removal from such photographs at an additional cost.

 Do you rewind my videos before you transfer them?